miguel-hv/miguel-hv/README.md

  I started learning JavaScript (MEAN/MERN)

-:dart: Actually focused on Angular for frontend
+:dart: Actually focused on React and Angular for frontend

-🌱 learning .NET for backend
+🌱 a bit of .NET, Python and Node for backend

 Currentyl studying data structures and architecture through C#